isaacward1/isaacward1.github.io/content/posts/azure-tpot/index.md

 [![install1](install1.png)](install1.png)

-- <b>Note:</b> If unattended-upgrades.service is running (check with `sudo systemctl status unattended-upgrades.service`), you may need to stop it temporarily to avoid 'dpkg frontend lock' errors: `sudo systemctl stop unattended-upgrades.service`
+- **Note:** If unattended-upgrades.service is running (check with `sudo systemctl status unattended-upgrades.service`), you may need to stop it temporarily to avoid 'dpkg frontend lock' errors: `sudo systemctl stop unattended-upgrades.service`

 <br>